Only show these results:

 Europe (Ireland) https://ireland.api.nylas.com https://ireland.api.schedule.nylas.com

-For more information, see Data residency and Migration guide for data centers.
+For more information, see the Nylas data residency documentation and the Migration guide for data centers.

 from nylas import APIClient